Paperback/Kindle/eBook

 A Verse Translation

-This excerpt shows how carefully the Enjoy Shakespeare translations recreate all of Shakespeare's effects.
-Shakespeare usually wrote in blank verse (unrhymed iambic pentameter).
-But for the prologue, he employed the sonnet form with an ABAB CDCD EFEF GG rhyming pattern.
+For the prologue, Shakespeare employed the sonnet form with an ABAB CDCD EFEF GG rhyming pattern.
 This translation maintains the sonnet form, rhyming wherever Shakespeare rhymed.

 CHORUS